ScintillatorSynth/scintillatorsynth.org/content/en/docs/Quark Documentation/Classes/ScinServer.md

 Requests the server to take a screen shot of the next frame rendered, encode it into the provided file format, and save to disk.

+{{% alert title="Note" %}}

+The screenShot functionality is only supported in non-realtime rendering modes.
+See Guides/ScinServer-Recording for more information.

+{{% /alert %}}

 #### Arguments